TehMuffinMoo/ibPS/docs/NIOS/Functions/Invoke-NIOS.md

 ### -ApiVersion
 The version of the NIOS API to use (WAPI)
-This parameter can be ommitted if the API Version is stored by using Set-NIOSConfiguration
+This parameter can be ommitted if the API Version is stored by using Set-NIOSConnectionProfile

 ```yaml
 Type: String